biobuddies/wellplated/documentation/design.md

 testing, to 2.
 RUO production use, feedback, and software iteration, to 3.
 CGMP production use.

 ## Models
-### Containers
+### Container
+To support plates, a `Container` models a two-dimensional matrix of `Position`s.
+Treat individual tubes as a simple or "degenerate" case with one row and one column.
+When multiple tubes are held in one or more physical racks, holders, or fixtures, they can be treated as one logical `Container` with rows and columns convenient multiples of the physical racks.

-To support plates, a `Container` models a two-dimensional matrix of `Well`s.
-Tubes are treated as a degenerate case with a single row and a single column.
-For easy checking, the coordinate system matches what is commonly molded onto plates, with a character for the row and a number for the column.
-Zero padding to a uniform width is performed to make sorting exported data easy, for tidy display.
+For easy checking, the coordinate system matches the "Battleship notation" commonly molded onto plates, with a character for the row and a number for the column.
+Zero padding to a uniform width makes sorting exported data easy, and keeps displays tidy.

 To avoid mixups, each `Container` is assigned a unique alphanumberic human and machine readable identifier called `code`.
 It is designed to support the following physical labeling: